Introduction

 High Tunnel Production

-Production of peppers in high tunnels has gained popularity in recent years.
-High tunnel peppers can produce higher yields than field peppers, and while they deliver less revenue than high tunnel tomatoes, they also require significantly less labor because they do not need to be pruned.
+The production of peppers in high tunnels has gained popularity in recent years.
+High tunnel peppers can produce higher yields than field peppers, but they generally deliver less revenue than tomatoes.
 Quality of colored bell peppers is often higher in high tunnels than in field production.
-Similarly to field peppers, high tunnel peppers are grown on black plastic with drip irrigation and are planted in single or double rows, 12-18 in. apart.
+Similarly to field peppers, high tunnel peppers are grown on black plastic with drip irrigation and are planted in single or double rows, 12-18" apart.
 Some varieties are marketed as being for high tunnel production, but may only reach their full yield potentials with pruning, supplemental heat, and long seasons; field varieties have performed as well or better than high tunnel varieties in high tunnels in university trials.
 Trellising is a common practice in high tunnel peppers—in this protected environment, one string can be run along each side of a double-row bed, with stakes on either side of the bed (as opposed to running one string along both sides of each row as is common in tomatoes).

 Harvest and Storage